Leaderboard

 2 points

-15. I posted this information out on a Facebook group post.
+I posted this information out on a Facebook group post.
 Thought it would be good to share here to help with the CRL To give a bit more insight about the ISB Skirt, it is originally made of 4mill leather.
 The boarder detail is about 1/2” inward and the diagonal detail starts approximately 4-5 inches inward from bottom corner and angles upwards towards the outside and stops exactly at the detail border and at the bottom of the white leather belt.
 Also most importantly the Skirt is leather and the detail la are V grooves.
 Not stitching.
 Theirs also supposed to be a long narrow dart in the center to help taper the skirt to fit around the hips better.
 This center dart is folded forward therefore making them a Left or Right side.
 The trapezoid rear box is were the black rubber belt is adjustable and the distance gap between the the skirt and that rear box will change.
-What does stay the same is the front gap of the skirts is approximately 10 inches.
+What does stay the same is the front gap of the skirts is approximately 10 inches.2 points

-17. just an update for everyone, i am knee deep in printing all the pieces, my pants and my shirt have arrived.
-Its coming together quite nicely, i am almost at painting stage for my kit as well I ended up going the automotive route with the paint, so would it be something people want for me to post up the formula for the white colur i use? that way, no matter where people are in the world, an auto store can mix it up as paint for them. i think most auto stores can mix them into spray cans as well, even thogh i prefer the air brush route
+just an update for everyone, i am knee deep in printing all the pieces, my pants and my shirt have arrived.
+Its coming together quite nicely, i am almost at painting stage for my kit as well I ended up going the automotive route with the paint, so would it be something people want for me to post up the formula for the white colur i use? that way, no matter where people are in the world, an auto store can mix it up as paint for them. i think most auto stores can mix them into spray cans as well, even thogh i prefer the air brush route2 points

-18. I cant verify anywhere that the red and blue lights were ever actually turned on, i cant see them in the dark lit scenes.
+I cant verify anywhere that the red and blue lights were ever actually turned on, i cant see them in the dark lit scenes.
 Do we have anything that shows them working? id like to include it but like all lights we need to see them working, like on Vader or Fett.
 Lets call this change log 2.0 Forearms may be present on both arms and consist of flat angled plates with facets joined at an angle at the outermost part of the arm.
 If the right shoulder and bicep are not present, the forearm is not present.
 The left forearm may also be missing.
 Forearms are symmetrical and mirrored left to right.
 Four allen-head screws are present on the lower longer trapezoid shape area on the forearm.
 A commpad featuring various depressions and shapes is mounted to the left forearm.
 One red and one blue acrylic rectangle approximately 3/4" (19 mm) x 1" (25mm) are present on the lower side of the commpad.
 These are not lighted.
 The Com-pad has 4 low profile button head screws with centered flat slots.
 Flexible straps with a tannish or white color, similar to the lower leg straps design, are fixed to the forearm white strapping, and closes with a white side release buckle with square opening on the side.
 The rest of the strap is white textile webbing.
 The receiving end of the side release clip is fixed to the longer trapezoid side.
 A white cylindrical torch approximately 3/4" (19mm) x 4" (100mm) is present on the inner edge of the left forearm.
 Inside of the forearm should be padded so it does not fit tightly to the arm.
-Forearms and straps are weathered to match the rest of the armor.
+Forearms and straps are weathered to match the rest of the armor.2 points

 1 point